mathiasvr/betaflight-deciphered/README.md

 - Range: `-18000` - `18000`
 - Unit: `dddmm`

-Current location magnetic declination in dddmm format.
-For example, -6deg 37min = -637 for Japan.
+Magnetic declination of your current location in `dddmm` format.
+For example, `-6deg 37min` = `-637` for Japan.
 Leading zeros not required.
 Get your local magnetic declination here: http://magnetic-declination.com/

 ### `mag_calibration`
 > `Magnetometer Calibration`